molgenis/molgenis-frontend/packages/components-library/README.md

 # About

-This is the reusable Vue component styleguide for Molgenis.
+This is the Vue component styleguide for Molgenis.

 ## Development